Pierek-Software/pierek-frontend/src/posts/latest-node-js-releases-versions-changes.md

 ---
 id: 1
 title: Latest Node.js releases, versions, changes
+description: When it comes to Node.js, staying up-to-date with the latest versions is crucial for optimizing your web applications.
+Node.js is a runtime environment that executes JavaScript code on the server side, making it an essential component for building scalable and high-performance applications.
 createdAt: "2023-10-23"
 updatedAt: "2023-10-23"
 ---

-When it comes to Node.js, staying up-to-date with the latest versions is crucial for optimizing your web applications.
-Node.js is a runtime environment that executes JavaScript code on the server side, making it an essential component for building scalable and high-performance applications.

 ## Why Node.js Versions Matter